What we know about the fatal ICE shooting in Minneapolis

 Minneapolis firefighters rushed the woman to Hennepin County Medical Center, where she died, the city said.

-The woman who was killed was identified to CBS News by a U.S. official as 37-year-old Renee Good.
+The woman who was killed was identified as 37-year-old Renee Good.
 She was a U.S. citizen, federal sources confirmed to CBS News.

 Feds say she was shot during "targeted operations" by ICE